cmhollins2022/CS50-Practice/Lecture-2-Notes.md

 __Debugging__ - You will always write code contained in bugs.
 How do you remove a bug? 🐜 🐞 🐛 Diagnose the problem.
 Utilize "Print" or an equivelent to better understand the problem.

 A debugger allows for an in depth walkthrough of code.
+Step through your code "step by step by utilizing a debugger.
+(Rather than repetative "print" statements.